 Rule of Law Training

-The Matra Rule of Law Training Programme is designed to strengthen institutional capacity in the field of rule of law within government organisations in Albania, Armenia, Bosnia-Herzegovina, Georgia, Kosovo, Moldova, Montenegro, North Macedonia, Serbia, Turkey, and Ukraine.
+The Matra Rule of Law Training Programme is designed to strengthen institutional capacity in the field of rule of law within government organisations in Albania, Armenia, Bosnia and Herzegovina, Georgia, Kosovo, Moldova, Montenegro, North Macedonia, Serbia, Turkey, and Ukraine.
 To this end several training programmes are offered per year, each introducing the participants to best practices in a wide range of rule of law themes.
 Through interactive sessions combining theory, practical skills and study visits, policy advisors, members of the judiciary and other civil servants working in the government and justice sectors acquire the knowledge and skills necessary to drive reforms in their home countries.
 In addition, by taking part in the training programme, participants become part of a large transnational network of alumni, lecturers and relevant government departments in the Netherlands and in the target countries.
 This network offers a platform for learning, exchange and collaboration.
-As members of this network, all trainees are invited to participate in an Alumni Day, organised in one of the participating countries, between six to ten months after the training programme.

 The Matra Rule of Law Training Programme is designed and delivered by the Netherlands Helsinki Committee, Leiden Law School, and The Hague Academy for Local Governance.
-It is financed by the Ministry of Foreign Affairs of the Netherlands, for a period of four years (2017- 2020).
-For questions relating to the Matra Rule of Law Training Programme or application process please email: Matrarolt (AT) nhc (DOT) nl.
+It is financed by the Ministry of Foreign Affairs of the Netherland.
+For questions relating to the Matra Rule of Law Training Programme or application process please email: firstname.lastname@example.org

 The training programme aims to increase understanding of the international and EU framework for integrity policy and the national context of the participants´ countries.
 The course provides insight in the roles and responsibilities of the different actors in promoting integrity of civil servants.
 The seven building blocks of integrity will be discussed, as well as coherence of integrity policies with the overall financial and HR-policy.
 Examples from The Netherlands will be discussed and European organisations such as OLAF will present their work in the field of anti-corruption.
 In addition, knowledge and skills to develop a sustainable policy for the promotion of integrity of civil servants at different government levels will be enhanced.
 Special attention will be paid to obstacles and dilemma´s in the implementation process and how to overcome them.